 For a more robust and formalized view of training completion, check out the final section: Analysis and Iteration.

 Course design is a vast and complicated subject.
-If you want a deep dive into this subject check out our dedicated eBook: Culture, Content, LMS: Prepare for eLearning success.
-For now, let’s distill the most important course design decisions relating to engagement.
+Let’s distill the most important course design decisions relating to engagement.
 If you’re creating courses or managing the process, make sure you watch out for the following:

 Avoid cognitive overload

 Let the content of the course and the situation of the learner dictate the design.
 Some subjects can be tackled in small chunks.
 Some need more detail.
 Always ask yourself, “will this structure suit the content?”
 Course content should be easily consumed.
 But don’t go too far.
 ‘Microlearning’ as it’s called isn’t just about creating tiny, meaningless snippets.
 You should be laser-focused on the learning goal of each course or module so you can strategically build your course content around this goal.

 Use media types that are appropriate to the subject matter.
 Ask yourself, “how can we communicate this learning goal best?”.

 If you’re using images in your courses, use high-quality and relevant ones so they don’t distract your learners.
 Learners try sub-consciously to make a link between the image and the subject matter.
 If they can’t find that connection, a jarring effect is caused.
 That’s why it’s important not to use images just to fill up space.
 If you need to use stock images, try sites like Unsplash or Pexels for inspiration.
 If you don’t have access to Photoshop, sites like Croppola are a great way to crop your images to the exact measurements and aspect ratios you need.